python/cpython/Doc/howto/sockets.rst

 ==============

-The first thing to note, is that the web browser's "client" socket and the web server's "client" socket are identical beasts.
+The first thing to note, is that the web browser's "client" socket and the web server's "server" socket are identical beasts.
 That is, this is a "peer to peer" conversation.
 Or to put it another way, *as the designer, you will have to decide what the rules of etiquette are for a conversation*.
 Normally, the ``connect``\ ing socket starts the conversation, by sending in a request, or